Ruben Limonjyan | October 5, 2021 | Sexual Harassment

 If you have been retaliated against at work for refusing sexual advances, reporting misconduct to HR, or wrongfully terminated as a result, then you may be able to file a claim for compensation.
 At Limonjyan Law Group, we offer free, no-obligation consultations and represent clients on a contingency fee basis – meaning you do not pay unless we win.

-Need to Hire a Sexual Harassment Attorney in Los Angeles?
+Need to Hire a Sexual Harassment Attorney?
 Get in Touch

 If you have lost your job or faced other types of retaliation as a result of sexual harassment at work, Limonjyan Law Group is here to help.
 Our top-rated attorneys will tenaciously argue your case in court to ensure you are rightfully compensated for the breach of your rights.
 Please get in touch with us now to schedule a free consultation.